Board of Trustees Attends Dedications of A. E. Seaman Mineral Museum, Paul and Susan Williams Center for Computer Systems Research

 August 4, 2011—

-Dedications of a new mineral museum building and an endowed center for computer systems research topped the agenda for the Michigan Technological University Board of Control at its regular meeting on Thursday, Aug.4, 2011.
+Dedications of a new mineral museum building and an endowed center for computer systems research topped the agenda for the Michigan Technological University Board of Trustees at its regular meeting on Thursday, Aug.4, 2011.
 Both projects were accomplished with private support from donors.

 The Board met in the morning, with the dedication of the A.E.
 Seaman Mineral Museum's new home on Sharon Avenue, adjacent to the Advanced Technology Development Complex, taking place at 1:30 p.m. the same day.
 The project was made possible by 1957 Michigan Tech alumnus Tom Shaffner, whose $1 million pledge helped fund the new building.
 Larry and Jeanne Seaman Farnum and Jack Seaman were guests of honor at the dedication.
 The Farnums are both Michigan Tech alumni and supporters of the museum.
 Jeanne and Jack are grandchildren of A.E.
 Seaman, the mineral museum's founder.